What is a Highly Sensitive Person?

 This varies widely, depending on your specific treatment goals.
 Some goals can be achieved in as few as 12 weeks, while other goals take 1-2 years.
 I like to have a treatment plan finalized by the end of our third appointment.
 Creating a treatment plan together helps us predict how long services will be needed.
 It also ensures we are actively progressing towards your stated goals.

-I'm not a Colorado resident.
+I'm not a Minnesota or Colorado resident.
 Can we work together?

-Unfortunately no. I am only licensed to practice psychotherapy in the state of Colorado.
+Unfortunately no. I am only licensed to practice psychotherapy in Minnesota and Colorado.

 Do you have/allow Emotional Support Animals in session?